What is Recursive DNS?

 Iterative DNS requests

-When your machine makes an iterative DNS request to a resolving name server, that server first looks into its cache to see if it can return the IP address.
-If another machine has already made the same request, the resolving name server will have a copy of the IP address in its cache.
+When your computer makes an iterative DNS request to a DNS resolver, sometimes called a resolving name server, that server first looks into its cache to see if it can return the IP address.
+If another computer has recently made the same request, the resolving name server will have a copy of the IP address in its cache.

-If the IP address is not in the cache, the resolving name server responds to your machine’s iterative DNS request saying, “Sorry, I can't find the IP address in my storage, but here is the address to the root name server who can help you with the request.”
+If the IP address is not in the cache, the resolving name server responds to your computer’s iterative DNS request by providing the address to the root name server to ask.

 Recursive DNS requests

-In a recursive DNS query to a resolving name server, just like in the iterative DNS request, that server checks its cache to see if it has an answer.
-If the resolving name server does not have an answer, instead of telling your machine which server it should go to next, the resolving name server makes queries to other DNS servers on your machine’s behalf until it finally gets the IP address to pass on to your machine.
+In a recursive DNS query to a resolving name server, just like in the iterative DNS request, the server checks its cache to see if it has an answer.
+If the resolving name server does not have an answer, instead of telling your computer which server it should go to next, the resolving name server makes queries to other DNS servers on your computer’s behalf until it finally gets the IP address to pass on to your computer.

 How recursive DNS requests help

-Recursive DNS requests are very helpful because they shorten the amount of time needed to resolve a domain name’s IP address.
-Your machine authorizes the resolving name server to make requests on its behalf, and the resolving name server doesn't need to seek your machine’s authorization each and every time.
-Furthermore, a resolving name server’s cache can resolve a domain name’s IP address very quickly if the information is already cached.
+Recursive DNS requests shorten the amount of time needed to resolve a domain name’s IP address.
+Your computer authorizes the resolving name server to make requests on its behalf so every request doesn't need authorization.
+Furthermore, a resolving name server’s cache can quickly resolve a domain name’s IP address if already cached.

 What is Recursive DNS RDNS and how is it helpful